 Starvation: The last Symptom

-Too Late even in nature.
+Too late as an indicator, even in nature.

 You do not detect a rodent plague by the rodents starving, or a detect a locust plague by the locusts are starving.
 No one says “oh, they are not starving, so there could be even more and it will be fine.
 Instead environmental damage is seen as the key indicator of overpopulation, the same applies with human overpopulation.